eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 2.5.4 Digital Travel Credential

-Digital Travel Credential (DTC) Providers may issue DTCs to EUDI Wallets in a supported format enabling Relying Parties to identify Users and their travel, thus facilitating the travel experience and the User journey in this dynamic sector.
+Digital Travel Credential (DTC) Providers may issue DTCs to Wallet Units in a supported format enabling Relying Parties to identify Users and their travel, thus facilitating the travel experience and the User journey in this dynamic sector.